reneang17/authorencoder/README.md

 The data to training this model can be found on [John Hallman repo](https://github.com/johnhallman/poem-data-processing) which to my understanding contains the larger [poetryfoundation.org](poetryfoundation.org).
 The required wrangling can be found on wrangling and EDA.

-## Requirements
+## Quick start

-Appart from the requirements.txt, follow the instructions on [here](https://spacy.io/usage) to install spaCy.
+Use the docker file in the build folder, execute run_pipeline and go to /src/results.ipynb to see results and work locally.

-## Current results and metrics
+## Performance

 The present encoder is build with the 10 authors which produces the larges corpus of poems.